wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **M:**&ensp;Before the spark is lit there is no witness to perceive the difference.
 The person may be conscious, but is not aware of beïng conscious.
-It is completely identified with what it thinks and feels and experiences.
+It is completely identified with what it thinks and feels and experiënces.
 The darkness that is in it is of its own creätion.
 When the darkness is questioned, it dissolves.
 The desire to question is planted by the *guru*.
 In other words, the difference between the person and the witness is as between